dtolnay/case-studies/README.md

 least importantly, I tie it back to the macro to point out that making a macro produce the generated code we came up with would be the easy part.

+Read and enjoy; I hope you find these an enlightening window into this corner of Rust that has so far not been put into words.

 <br>

 <a name="case-studies"></a>